 Locals refer to Costa Rica’s most cosmopolitan city as Chepe, and its contemporary art galleries and budding craft beer scene are a testament to its modern culture.
 But wander the historic neighborhoods, seek out the Spanish colonial buildings, and spend some time in the Museo Nacional to learn the country’s history, and you will experience both the past and present of Costa Rica’s cultural capital.

-12) Rent a Car for the Week and Explore
+12. Rent a Car in Costa Rica for the Week and Explore

 Forget the constraints of bus and shuttle times by renting a car in Costa Rica and getting off the beaten path in Costa Rica to explore the lesser-known regions of this country.
 Stopping wherever you want and whenever you want, the day is solely up to you.